Racism in Poland: Jews

-In the mid-20th century, notable incidents of antisemitism in Poland included the Jedwabne pogrom of 1941 in the presence of German Ordnungspolizei (police officers) and Anti-Jewish violence in Poland, 1944–46, attributed to postwar lawlessness as well as an anti-communist insurrection against the new pro-Soviet government immediately after the end of World War II in Europe, and the "Żydokomuna" (Jewish communism) stereotype.
+During WWII, notable antisemitic incidents in Poland included the 1941 Jedwabne pogrom under brutal Nazi occupation and brief postwar anti-Jewish violence, attributed by historians to lawlessness and anti-communist resistance against the Soviet occupation with which the Żydokomuna (Jewish communism) label was associated.
 Another major event took place during the 1968 Polish political crisis.

-The Jewish community in Poland made up about 10% of the country's total population in 1939 but it was all but eradicated during the Holocaust.
-In the Polish census of 2011, only 7,353 people declared either their primary or secondary ethnicity as Jewish.

-In 2017, the University of Warsaw's Center for Research on Prejudice found an increase in antisemitic views in Poland, possibly due to growing anti-migrant sentiment and Islamophobia in Poland.
+Jews in Poland made up 10% of the country's population in 1939, who were all but eradicated in the Holocaust.
+In the Polish census of 2011, merely 7,353 people declared either their primary or secondary ethnicity as Jewish.
+In 2017, the University of Warsaw's Center for Research on Prejudice found an increase in antisemitic views in Poland, possibly due to growing anti-migrant sentiment and alleged Islamophobia in Poland.
 Later that year, the European Jewish Congress accused the Polish government of "normalizing" the phenomenon in the country.